anarchivist/bclc-2014-presentation/presentation.md

 <div role="note" class="note">
 For most of American history, the ability to access materials for free through public libraries has been a central part of our culture.
-The DPLA works, along with like-minded organizations and individuals, to ensure that this critical, open intellectual landscape remains vibrant and broad in the face of increasingly restrictive digital options.
+The DPLA works with others to ensure that this critical, open intellectual landscape remains vibrant and broad in the face of increasingly restrictive digital options.
 The DPLA seeks to multiply openly accessible materials to strengthen the public option that libraries represent in their communities.
 </div>